Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
-This function is called to initiate an Ugandan mobile money transaction.
-The payload should be a dictionary containing payment information, with the following paramters:
+This function is called to initiate a Ugandan mobile money transaction.
+The payload should be a dictionary containing payment information, with the following parameters:

 * ```amount```,